message/iata/AT.md

 - This does not apply to:
 - passengers younger than 12 years if accompanied by an adult;
 - passengers who arrive from or have been in Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Namibia, Nepal, South Africa, United Kingdom, Uruguay, Zambia or Zimbabwe in the past 10 days.
-4. Residents of Austria and nationals of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland who arrive from or have been in Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Namibia, Nepal, South Africa, United Kingdom, Uruguay, Zambia or Zimbabwe in the past 10 days:
-- are subject to quarantine for 10 days; and
-- must have a negative COVID-19 LAMP, PCR or TMA test result issued at most 72 hours before arrival; or
+4. Residents of Austria and nationals of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland who arrive from or have been in Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Namibia, Nepal, South Africa, United Kingdom, Uruguay, Zambia or Zimbabwe in the past 10 days must have a negative COVID-19 LAMP, PCR or TMA test result issued at most 72 hours before arrival.
+They are also subject to quarantine for 10 days.
-- take a test within 24 hours after arrival.
 - The COVID-19 test requirement does not apply to passengers younger than 12 years if accompanied by an adult.
-5. Passengers are subject to self-quarantine for 10 days.
+5. Passengers could be subject to self-quarantine for 10 days.
 - This does not apply to:
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival, and their accompanying minors between 12 and 18 years old.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm and Sinovac;
 - more exemptions can be found at <a href="https://tinyurl.com/8w8kyybv">https://tinyurl.com/8w8kyybv</a> .